-Outbound Payments
+Outbound payments

-Finance (No.2) Act 2023 introduced new defensive measures on the tax treatment of distributions (including dividends), royalties and interest payments to associated entities resident in no-tax and zero tax jurisdictions, as well as those included on the EU list of non-cooperative jurisdictions to ensure the prevention of double non-taxation.
+Finance (No.2) Act 2023 introduced new defensive measures on the tax treatment of distributions (including dividends), royalties and interest payments to associated entities resident in no-tax and zero tax jurisdictions, as well as those included on Annex I of the EU list of non-cooperative jurisdictions.
+The measures aim to prevent double non-taxation.
 Entities are associated by virtue of one entity having control of the other or both are under the control of another entity or where one entity has "definite influence" in the management of another entity.
 The new legislation will limit the operation of certain domestic withholding tax exemptions in respect of captured payments, as well as requiring reporting of same.